hokaxbt/infra/docs/node-management.md

     ```

 3. Remove control plane node from `ansible/inventory.yaml`
-4. Remove etcd member from the cluster.
+4. Remove etcd member from the cluster, ssh to one of the control plane node:

     ```shell
     ETCDCTL_API=3 etcdctl \